avandeursen/jpacman-framework-v5/README.md

 jpacman-framework
 =================

+**NOTE**: For newest version see https://github.com/SERG-Delft/jpacman-framework.
+_The present repository is not maintained anymore!_

 Pacman-like game used for teaching software testing.

 Parts of the code are well tested, whereas others are left untested intentionally.